How you learn with the Open Training College

 External presenters, module writers and members of the College team facilitate these workshops.
 These workshops give students a chance to get to know each other and work together on activities, in small groups, in a stimulating face to face environment.
 In addition provide an excellent opportunity to network and discuss practice issues with other practitioners from across Ireland.

-How Supports Do I Have? – More Detail
+What Supports Do I Have? - More Detail

 Tutorials - Telephone/Online/Email/Face to Face